-Oatmeal is a very common ingredient in products like soaps, shampoos and body creams since it helps you moisturize, exfoliate, and leave your skin brighter.
+Oats are a very common ingredient in products like soaps, shampoos, and body creams since it helps you moisturize, exfoliate and leave your skin brighter.

 In contact dermatitis, oat treatments are very beneficial and give effective results.
-Prepare an oatmeal bath just like this:
+Prepare an oat bath just like this:

 - First, heat the water in a pot.

 - Once boiling, remove it from the heat.

 - Finally, proceed to make baths with this solution.

 Another option is to place the solution in the refrigerator.
 When it’s cool, apply it to the areas affected by contact dermatitis with a compress.

 2. Apply aloe vera gel to the skin

 Medical studies show that aloe vera is useful to treat skin conditions.
 In fact, one of the conditions it works well on is contact dermatitis.